MP Estate Planning UK

 Trusts as a Tax Planning Tool

-By utilizing gift allowances and trusts, couples can significantly reduce their Inheritance Tax burden.
-It’s crucial to plan ahead and seek professional advice to ensure you’re making the most of the available tax planning strategies.
+By combining gift allowances, annual exemptions, and trusts, couples can significantly reduce their Inheritance Tax exposure.
+The key is to plan ahead — and to seek specialist advice to ensure the right strategies are in place for your circumstances.

 The Importance of a Will